Lebanese Mezze: What It Is & What to Order

 Then the charcoal grills

-No Lebanese meal is complete without the charcoal grill: lamb shish, chicken tawouk, lamb kofte and our mixed grill, all marinated and cooked over open fire and served with rice and salad.
-See the full menu for everything available, with allergen and dietary information.
+No Lebanese meal is complete without the charcoal grill: lamb shish, chicken tawouk, lamb kofte and our mixed grill, all marinated and cooked over open fire and served with rice and salad — our guide to the Lebanese charcoal grill covers every skewer.
+For the full Lebanese mezze list with prices, allergens and dietary codes, see the menu.

 How much to order